 – How to get to Cinque Terre.
 We flew into Milan and then took the train to Genoa, Levanto and down the coast into Cinque Terre.
 I’ve heard it’s also a pretty easy train ride from Florence.
 B&I had thought about renting a car and driving from Milan but I am so glad we didn’t do that … the roads in Cinque Terre are very narrow and very steep and parking can be tricky.
 It’s doable if you really want to drive but I personally liked the ease and convenience of the trains.

 – Beaches and sea glass hunting.
-The best beach for laying out is definitely Monterosso al Mare.
+The best beach for laying out is definitely Monterosso al Mare, in my opinion.
 However, there is a little secluded beach in Vernazza.
 They had to blow out a tunnel through the rock so people could walk to this beach (when J&I first visited, we saw the construction crews working on that) … Just walk up the main road from the Vernazza port and you’ll see the man-made tunnel on your right-hand side.
 It leads to a sandy little strip of beach and FYI – there is tons of sea glass and beautifully wave-worn Italian tiles.

 – Favorite spots to eat.
 We loved Ristorante Al Carusio in Monterosso al Mare.
 Order the pesto pasta and you’ll be in heaven.
 Also, if you make it to Corniglia, there’s a restaurant along the road leading into town … it’s one of the first restaurants you’ll see, called La Posada … and oh my goodness, it may just be the best Italian meal I’ve ever had – we went twice.
-It’s a family-run restaurant and has a beautiful view of the sea – we could even see the village of Manarola from our table.
+It’s a family restaurant and has a beautiful view of the sea – we could even see the village of Manarola from our table.
 Everything we ordered was sublime – the bruschetta, pesto pasta, lasagna, the wine … go.
 Just go.
 And our waiter, Christian, was super sweet.

 – A note on the trains.
 I’ve already said I’d avoid having a car in Cinque Terre which leaves two options: hiking between the villages or taking the local trains.
 Both are great options but be careful with the trains as it gets late… Here’s our story: We spontaneously decided to stop in Corniglia for dinner on our way home one night.
 We met some people at dinner, started talking and totally lost track of time.
 When we arrived at the train station around midnight, we all realized that we had just missed our ride home and the next train wouldn’t be coming for another hour or so … it was super dark at the station and aside from a few other tourists who had made the same mistake, there were just a few construction workers who spoke no English.
 I quickly texted our b&b owner to see if she had any suggestions and luckily, she was awake and looked up the train schedule for us, telling us to hop on the next train to Vernazza and from there, we could take an earlier ride home to Riomaggiore.
 Needless to say, it taught us to check the train schedules in advance.